221009507/wil-portfolio/cv_submission.md

 Result:
 The submission was successfully completed on 07 March 2025.

-Connection to Portfolio
 The screenshot and confirmation evidence prove that I submitted my CV and portfolio as required.
-The STAR reflection explains the process and highlights accountability in meeting deadlines.